alexeygrigorev/mlwiki.org/index.php/Cost_Matrix.md

 ---
-title: "Cost Matrix"
 layout: default
 permalink: /index.php/Cost_Matrix
+tags:
+- classifiers
+- machine-learning
+- model-performance-evaluation
+title: Cost Matrix
 ---

-# Cost Matrix

 ## Cost Matrix
 Used for comparing two different models
 - A ''cost matrix'' is a matrix of the following form: